threefoldfoundation/www_threefold_io/content/page/careers/job/grid_operations_manager.md

 **Technical:**

-- Understand how to run a large-scale cloud infrastructure involving many actors.
+- Understand how to run a large-scale cloud infrastructure involving many factors.
 - Know what it takes to keep a large network of servers running, lots of what we do has never been done before
 - Fluent in at least 2 development languages (scripting ok)
 - Fluent with Linux